-As for his creative credentials, he was the founder of Luxembourg’s first and still only young writer’s collective les jeunes mélancoliques, the manifesto of which can still be found here.
+Beyond this blog, Thierry was the founder of Luxembourg’s first and still only young writer’s collective les jeunes mélancoliques, the manifesto of which can be found here.
 The collective enjoyed several years of success, with readings at venues such as D:qliq and Exit07 in Luxembourg-City, and the literary festival in Vianden.
 The collective has since shut down, but its former members remain close friends and in various groupings are still working together – watch this space.